Kleinia petraea (R.E.Fr.) C.Jeffrey

 Notonia petraea (basionym), Senecio jacobsenii, Notoniopsis petraea, Senecio petraeus

-Kleinia petraea is a succulent creeping groundcover with thick succulent stems that root along the ground with green fleshy up to 3 inches (7.5 cm) long egg-shaped leaves that overlap like shingles along the thick stems and blush an interesting purple color in winter.
-Never in great profusion, or with much regularity, appear the bright orange rayless composite flowers, usually in fall or winter.
-If planted next to a wall, or in a container, the stems drape downwards as much as 4 feet (1.2 m).
+Kleinia petraea, also known as Senecio jacobsenii, is a creeping groundcover with thick, succulent stems.
+They root along the ground with green, fleshy, egg-shaped and up to 3 inches (7.5 cm) long leaves that overlap like shingles along the thick stems and blush an interesting purple color in winter.
+The bright orange, rayless, composite flowers usually appear in fall or winter.
+If planted next to a wall, or in a container, the stems drape downwards up to 4 feet (1.2 m).
 Uniquely, the leaves and the flower stand upright from the stems.